How To Lower High Blood Pressure

-People with high blood pressure levels struggle with an increase in blood flow transferring to the heart.
+People with high blood pressure struggle with increased blood flow transferring to the heart.
 This results in the weakening of the heart muscle and may enlarge it over time.

-What’s the recommended blood pressure for diabetes patients?
-Most patients should have blood pressure between 130/80 and 140/90.
+What's the recommended blood pressure for diabetes patients?
+Most patients should have between 130/80 and 140/90 blood pressure.

 To ensure that your blood pressure is in that range, you need to have it screened by a medical professional regularly.

-A healthy adult should have their blood pressure checked every 18 to 24 months.
-If you have diabetes, you should have your pressure checked every 3 to 4 months.
+A healthy adult should check their blood pressure every 18 to 24 months.
+If you have diabetes, your blood pressure should be checked every 3 to 4 months.

 What are the risks of high blood pressure?